skillpub/collaboration/docs/features.md

 For your convenience, we added a web-based user interface to manage, develop ... play with scripts.
 If you ever heard about Jupyter that should be good news - our web interface is JupyterLab.
 If you haven't hear that is a good chance to try it.

-Command to get link to web interface is `pub`
+Command to get link to web interface is `pub`.
+User must be in publishers list in the config, look the config example bellow, and more details [here](https://github.com/skillpub/collaboration/blob/master/docs/config.md#publishers).

  <img src="images/pub.png" width="100%" hight="100%">